 As explained in the Learn More: Equal loudness contours, human perception of loudness depends not only on frequency, but also on the overall sound pressure level being exposed to.
 Furthermore, there can be reasons to prioritize certain types of sound when applying frequency weighting.
 For these reasons, there’s no single way to define a frequency weighting curve that works in all scenarios.

 Some technical curves (also called “contours”) were developed to measure environmental noise levels that could be annoying, such as traffic, while others are used to measure background sound such as building air conditioning, and even more were developed to measure electrical noise in radio and recording channels.
 A few such frequency weighting curves are shown in this figure, compared to the ITU Loudness “K-weighting” curve and the ear’s equal loudness contour at 70 Phon.
 All the curves are aligned for their magnitude responses to intersect at 0 dB at 1000 Hz.

-This section provides a look inside the current loudness meter, based on ITU Recommendation BS.1770-4.
-The figure below shows the loudness meter in diagram form.
+This section provides a look inside the current loudness meter, based on Recommendation ITU-R BS.1770-4.
+The figure below shows the loudness meter in diagram form (LKFS is equivalent to LUFS).
 Actual designs may vary slightly, but this shows the key parts of the meter.

 After base-10 logarithmic conversion to output is available for a Momentary Loudness display, usually a moving bar graph.
-This display is popular with many users but is visually active – a little faster than a VU meter.
+This display is popular with users but is visually active – similar to a VU meter.
 Its excursions may frequently run several dB higher than the long-term Integrated Loudness.